-- 4.11 This section presents the list of items that were discussed in the Workgroup. - 4.12 National Grid expressed a need for the following information to be provided depending on the size of each ESPS:

-For ESPS above 1MW:

-- Unique reference for each ESPS - Fuel type for each ESPS - The registered capacity for each ESPS - The existing node on the single line diagram to which each ESPS connects to - The geographical location of each ESPS - The Short Circuit Contribution for 3 phase faults (with a reasonable attenuation factor applied to account for the impedance between the ESPS and the node on the single line diagram) - The mode of operation that each ESPS can operate in. (e.g. Voltage control, Power Factor control) - Loss of main protection type and relay settings

-For ESPS below 1MW:

-- An equivalent power station per node on the single line diagram to represent an aggregation of all wind generation - An equivalent power station per node on the single line diagram to represent an aggregation of all Photo Voltaic generation
+- 4.11 This section presents the list of items that were discussed in the Workgroup. - 4.12 National Grid expressed a need for the following information to be provided depending on the size of each ESPS: - For ESPS above 1MW: - Unique reference for each ESPS; - Fuel type for each ESPS; - The registered capacity for each ESPS; - The existing node on the single line diagram to which each ESPS connects; - The geographical location of each ESPS; - The Short Circuit Contribution for 3-phase faults (with a reasonable attenuation factor applied to account for the impedance between the ESPS and the node on the single line diagram); - The mode of operation that each ESPS can operate in. (e.g. Voltage control, Power Factor control;) and - Loss of mains protection type and relay settings; - For ESPS below 1MW: - An equivalent power station per node on the single line diagram to represent an aggregation of all wind generation; - An equivalent power station per node on the single line diagram to represent an aggregation of all photovoltaic generation;

-- An equivalent power station per node on the single line diagram to represent an aggregation of all other SEPS - The geographical location of each node on the single line diagram where weather related intermittent power station (below 1MW individual capacity) have been identified. - Loss of Main Protection type and relay settings
+- An equivalent power station per node on the single line diagram to represent an aggregation of all other SEPS; - The geographical location of each node on the single line diagram where weather related intermittent power stations (below 1MW individual capacity) have been identified; and - Loss of Mains Protection type and relay settings; - Other Requirements: - Pure demand which is the demand that the system would see by node if there were no contribution from embedded generation.

-Other Requirements

-• Pure demand which is the demand that the system would see if there were no contribution from embedded generation.